grassrootseconomics/cic-stack/apps/data-seeding/README.md

 #### Alternative 3 - USSD import - `cic_ussd`

-`python cic_ussd/ssed.py -v --ussd-provider <ussd_endpoint> <user_dir>`
+`python cic_ussd/seed.py -v --ussd-provider <ussd_endpoint> <user_dir>`

+The script interacts with the ussd endpoint, triggering an account creation.

 ### Step 4 - Metadata import (optional)

-The metadata import scripts can be run at any time after step 1 has been completed.
+The metadata imports in `./cic_meta/` can be run at any time after step 1 has been completed.

 #### Importing user metadata